iucau/iuca-network/Practice/Labs.md

 Lab Tasks
 =========

-You can use the AUCA server for this work through SSH at 'auca.space'.
+You can use the AUCA server for this work through SSH at `auca.space`.
 The login has the format `<last name>_<first letter of the first name>`.

 ## Lab #0, Introduction to the Development Environment

-1. Connect to 'auca.space'.
+1. Connect to `auca.space`.
 2. Create a directory for this course.
-3. Name the directory networks.
+3. Name the directory `networks`.
-4. Rename the directory to iuca-networks.
+4. Rename the directory to `iuca-networks`.
 5. Move into the directory.
-6. Create a Readme.txt
+6. Create a `Readme.txt`.
 7. Modify the file.
 Write the full name of the course and save the file.
-8. Create Lab00.java (it should be just a plain 'hello, world' program).
+8. Create `Lab00.java` (it should be just a plain 'hello, world' program).
 9. Compile the program.
 10. Run the program.
 11. Delete the class file.